DajuanMcdonald/Sprint-Challenge-Authentication/README.md

 - [ ] What does bcrypt do to slow down attackers?

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the Signed JSON Web Token?
+    -- The three parts of a signed JWT are: the header
+        the payload
+        the signature

 ## Minimum Viable Product